Javascript is not enabled.

 Some plans allow you to carry over coverage granted through an exception from year to year.
 Others require you to request an exception for the same drug annually or in some cases more frequently.

-If you’re already taking a medication, you have the right to a 30-day refill within the first 90 days of enrolling in a new plan regardless of whether the plan places restrictions on this drug or doesn’t cover it at all.
+If you’re already taking a medication, you have the right to a 30-day refill within the first 90 days of enrolling in a new plan regardless of whether the plan places restrictions on the drug or doesn’t cover it at all.
 This grace period, also called a “transition refill,” gives you time to work with your doctor to change to an alternative drug or request an exception.

 Return to Medicare Q&A main page